 The rest periods can be changed for a few different reasons, or for different outcomes.

 Less rest will make a given exercise more demanding from a cardiovascular standpoint.

-When it comes to strength training ( fewer reps and more weight/resistance ) more rest is needed, for fuller recover because maximum output of the skeletal muscles is the emphasis, not demand on the CV system.
+When it comes to strength training ( fewer reps and more weight/resistance ) more rest is needed, for fuller recover because the maximum output of the skeletal muscles is the emphasis, not demand on CV ( heart and lungs ).